 Service-based interfaces should be considered to be exposed from NG-CP functions such as AMF, SMF, PCF, NRF, NEF through which other NG-CP functions can invoke them for service.

-Editor's note: Whether the NG7 can be a service-based interface is FFS.

 Editor's note: Other reference points are FFS.

 UDM.
 It stores UE related data, e.g., subscription, policy (e.g. on QoS and charging).